Understanding Multistationarity of Fully Open Reaction Networks: Approaches to detecting multistationarity

 To read more about this approach and all its technical details see \cite{Lazard-Rouillier-2007,Moroz-PhD-thesis}; or for a simple explanation of how to use this algorithm in the context of multistationarity see \cite{Rost-Amir-2021,Sadeghimanesh-England}.
 Additional papers that have developed this approach further include \cite{Rost-Amir-2023,Lichtblau-2021,Bradford-Davenport-England-Errami-et-al-2020}.
-This algorithm is also implemented in the \texttt{Maple} package \texttt{RootFinding[Parametric]} \cite{RootFinding-package}.
-In this paper we refer to this as the \emph{algebraic approach}.
+This algorithm is also implemented in the \texttt{Maple} package \texttt{RootFinding:-Parametric} \cite{RootFinding-package}.
+We refer to the whole process --- computing the discriminant variety, then the CAD, then checking the number of solutions in each cell, then finally making a conclusion based on observing a sample point with more than one solution, or observing over all cells the system has at most one solution --- altogether as the \emph{algebraic approach}.

-\begin{example} Recall the two simple fully open networks of Example~\ref{ex:detect_multi_manually}.
-Using the \texttt{Maple} package \texttt{RootFinding[Parametric]} we apply the algebraic approach to find the multistationarity region of the two networks.
-For Network \eqref{eq:toy_network_1} the discriminant is

-The open CAD decomposition of the parameter region creates two regions with the sample points $k^{(1)}=(\frac{73786976294838206307}{590295810358705651712},1,1)$ and $k^{(2)}=(1,1,1)$.
-The steady state equation has two non-negative real solutions for $k=k^{(1)}$, but no non-negative solutions for $k=k^{(2)}$.
-Thus the multistationarity region is the region containing $k^{(1)}$ which is non-empty and the network is multistationary.
-The discriminant surface and the two sample points are shown in Figure~\ref{fig:CAD_approach_illustration_plot}.